Profile Applicability: Level 1

 When you first create an Amazon Web Services (AWS) account, you begin with a single sign-in identity that has complete access to all AWS services and resources in the account.
 This identity is called the AWS account root user.
 You can sign in as the root user using the email address and password that you used to create the account.
 The "root" account has unrestricted access to all resources in the AWS account.

 Since the root user has complete control over your AWS cloud infrastructure and resources, it is better to prevent this privileged user from getting into the wrong hands.
 Minimizing the use of this account and adopting the principle of least privilege for access management will reduce the risk of accidental changes and unintended disclosure of highly privileged credentials.
-It is highly recommended that the use of this account be avoided.
+It is highly recommended that the use of this account be minimized.

-By default AWS allows you to use the root account but it’s recommended to use it every time.
+By default AWS allows you to use the root account but it’s not recommended to use it every time.

 Note: There are a few conditions under which the use of the root account is required, such as requesting a penetration test or creating a CloudFront private key, etc.